-Each year, alumni play a key role in our programs by offering professional advice as mentors, serving as intern sponsors, setting up briefings and site visits, meeting with students and volunteering as guest speakers.
-TFAS alumni involvement is truly integral to the success of our programs in D.C., Hong Kong, Prague and Chile.
+Each year, TFAS alumni and friends play a key role in our programs by offering professional advice as mentors, serving as intern sponsors, setting up briefings and site visits, meeting with students and volunteering as guest speakers.
+Volunteers are truly integral to the success of our programs in D.C., Hong Kong, Prague and Chile.

 Volunteering with TFAS is a rewarding way to give back and to plug in again with TFAS.
 You never know what you might say to a student that really starts them thinking in a new way about their vocational aspirations or academic paths.” – Mark Schoeff (IPJ 89)